nitwit-se/notes/content/posts/20231114163855-openai_s_assistants_api.md

     )
 ```

-Note that for simplicity we are only printing out the arguments to the function calls - a real recipe generator would probably call a database operation at this point.
+Note that for simplicity here I'm only printing out the arguments to the function calls - a "real" recipe generator would probably call a database operation at this point.

 And now we are ready to call it from the main loop: